martinheidegger/hyper-dns/docs/protocol.md

 ## Context API

-The first parameter for a `protocol` is the `context` which gives you a few handy methods to work with:
+The first parameter for a `protocol` is the `context`.
+The context gives you a few handy methods to work with:

 ```javascript
 const myKeyRegex = /^(?<key>[0-9]{6})$/